 Identification | have black body with white coloration on thorax and abdomen |

-The last black dragonfly we have on our list is Ladona julia.
+The next black dragonfly we have on our list is Ladona julia.
 They are commonly known as chalk-fronted corporals as they have white coloration on the top of the thorax and base of the abdomen.

 The size of these dragonflies ranges from 1.6 to 1.8 inches.
 The juvenile stages of these dragonflies are more brownish in color.
 This gregarious species is commonly found in the northern United States and southern Canada.